What's a Universal Windows Platform (UWP) app?

 - Universal controls and layout panels help you to optimize your UI for the screen resolution of the device.
 For example, controls such as buttons and sliders automatically adapt to device screen size and DPI density.
 Layout panels help adjust the layout of content based on the size of the screen.
 Adaptive scaling adjusts to resolution and DPI differences across devices.

-- Common input handling allows you to receive input through touch, a pen, a mouse, a keyboard, or a controller such as a Microsoft Xbox controller.
+- Common input handling allows you to receive input through touch, a pen, a mouse, a keyboard, or a game controller.

 - Tooling that helps you to design UI that can adapt to different screen resolutions.